skitsanos/foxx-builder/README.md

 ### Folder Structure

-There are very few bits required to make your foxx services up and running.
-The folder structure is defined in a way that will help you to have better control over API application architecture with a minimal coding effort from your side.
+There are very few bits required to make your Foxx services up and running.
+The folder structure is defined in a way that will help you to have better control over API application architecture with minimal coding effort from your side.

 ```
 src/